 After a ton of trial and error, I found a few key things that really helped me minimize the impact, at least as far as my face is concerned.
 I don’t want to recommend specific products here, as I just want this to be a basic rundown that works with anyone’s budget, circumstances, or product availability.
-If you want specifics, I can detail them in the comments – I just want this to be accessible for everyone.

-For the facial dryness, I started using a hydrating peptide serum and a night cream in the day, or a heavier moisturizing daytime cream if I were wearing makeup that day.
+For the facial dryness, I started using a hydrating peptide serum and a night cream if sans makeup in the day, or a heavier moisturizing daytime cream if I were wearing makeup that day.
 The combo had the benefit of helping to prevent the dryness from becoming too uncomfortable, as well as minimize the amount of oil I was producing.

 The first time I was on prednisone, I broke out.
 The tiny hormonal acne that’s almost more rash than acne.
 I get an average of one pimple every two months in my normal life, prednisone life it was like 60+ of them at a time.
 By the second pulse therapy, I had started using K-Beauty snail mucin, and they never reappeared on my face.
 The reason I’m confident it was the mucin is it was literally the only new introduction in my routine, and the rest of my body still broke out in the same way where I hadn’t put the mucin.
 More information on mucin can be found on INCIDecoder: Snail Secretion Filtrate.